oblio360/hearthstone-blog/_posts/2016-01-08-playing-raptor-rogue.md

   out of any Rogue deck; used to clear smaller minion or to add some chip damage when killing a bigger minion.
 * 2x <a href="http://www.hearthpwn.com/cards/92-cold-blood">Cold Blood</a> - Nerubian Egg activator, allows trading up
   minions, racing aggro decks and giving extra reach for lethal.
-* 2x Abusive Sergeant - Nerubian Egg activator, allows trading up minions, racing aggro decks and giving extra reach for lethal (the minion form of Cold Blood :smile:).
+* 2x <a href="http://www.hearthpwn.com/cards/577-abusive-sergeant">Abusive Sergeant</a> - Nerubian Egg activator, allows
+  trading up minions, racing aggro decks and giving extra reach for lethal (the minion form of Cold Blood :smile:).
 * 2x <a href="http://www.hearthpwn.com/cards/382-eviscerate">Eviscerate</a> - Backstab's bigger brother that can also
   hit face; used to clear very threatening small minions or bigger minions or as burst damage when going for lethal.